Budibase/website/content/blog/alternatives/airtable/index.md

 We’re also proud to have the most generous offering in the low-code space for advanced functionality, including free SSO, app embeds, and multi-player collaboration.

-With a free license, you can also build as many apps as you want for up to twenty users if you self-host or five if you use Budibase Cloud.
+With a free license, you can also build as many apps as you want.

 Our Premium tier bills at $50 per month for creators and $5 for end users, complete custom branding, synchronous automations, and application backups.